larksuite/lark-samples/web_app_with_auth/python/README.md

    cd lark-samples/web_app_with_auth_v1/python
    ```

-**Note**: The second command line must be used with an unzip tool to unpack the file within the line in order to execute
-the third command line.

 6. Edit environment variables Edit the app credential data in the `.env` file to real data.

    ```